 Proposals

 Option 1: only EIRP spherical coverage is specified.
+Supported by Samsung, vivo, Huawei, Xiaomi, OPPO, Sony (if the same as connected), Ericsson, Verizon

 Option 2: both EIRP spherical coverage and min peak EIRP are specified.
+Supported by Qualcomm, vivo, OPPO, Apple, Sony (as fallback), Ericsson, AT&T, Verizon

 Option 3: all of min peak EIRP, EIRP spherical coverage, and BC tolerance are specified.
+Supported by CMCC, Nokia

-Option 4: Others (such as RAR as an additional requirement on top of option 1, 2 or 3)
+Option 4: Others (such as RAR as an additional requirement on top of option 1, 2 or 3) Supported by Sony (as fallback), Ericsson

 Recommended WF

-TBA
+In GTW, discuss whether min peak EIRP is included or not in the BC criteria.
+(Considering rough/fine beam assumption.)

 Issue 1-1-2: RAR test